Copyright 1994 - 2023 Bill's Bible Basics

 Ezekiel 3:17-19, KJV

 With these thoughts I will bring this article to a close.
 I trust that you have enjoyed it, learned something from it, and I pray that it has been a blessing in your life.
 If you are a gun owner, I also hope that it has brought you to your senses before it is too late.
-If you have an account with Facebook, Twitter or Google+, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thank you so very much!
 May God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which contain topics which are related to this article.
 All of these articles are likewise located on the Bill's Bible Basics website:

 Divine Protection: Do You Have Fear or Faith?